MiguelPimienta19/mcc-event-hub/NEXT_STEPS.md

 4. Logout functionality

 **How it works:**
-- Only admin emails in the Profile table can create/edit events
+- Only admin emails in the Profile table can edit/delete events
-- Regular users can view events and use agenda optimizer
+- Regular users can view events, create events, and use agenda optimizer
-- Admins get access to event creation modal

 ---